coletdjnz/yt-dlp-get-pot/README.md

 _[what is a PO Token?](https://github.com/yt-dlp/yt-dlp/wiki#po-token-guide)_

-A simple plugin and framework for yt-dlp that allows the YouTube extractor to request PO Tokens from an external source when needed.
+A simple plugin framework for yt-dlp that allows the YouTube extractor to request PO Tokens from an external source when needed.
 It makes use <sup>(abuse)</sup> of the yt-dlp HTTP Request Handler framework to allow multiple implementations to co-exist.

-For example, one plugin could support fetching PO Tokens for logged-out users, while another supports fetching PO Tokens for logged-in users.
+> For example, one plugin could support fetching PO Tokens for logged-out users, while another supports fetching PO Tokens for logged-in users.

 To use, a user will need both the client plugin (this plugin) and one or more provider plugins installed.

 ## Installing

-> [!IMPORTANT]:
+> [!IMPORTANT]
 > This repository only contains the **client-side plugin** for yt-dlp!
 > It does not contain an implementation to retrieve PO tokens. **You will need to install a provider plugin in addition to this plugin.**